About Medical Confidence

 In the event that an individual’s PHI has been stolen, lost or accessed by an unauthorized person, our first priority is to identify and contain the breach, and then to take steps to correct it.
 Where the information was provided to us by a health information custodian, we will immediately notify the custodian of the breach.
-Where the information was provided to us directly by an individual, we will notify said individual of the situation at the first reasonable opportunity.
+Where the information was provided to us directly by an individual, we will notify said individual of the situation in accordance with applicable privacy legislations.

 How long does Medical Confidence retain PHI?

-Our policy is to retain personal health information records for ten (10) years after the referral facilitated by Medical Confidence is made or after use of the information has been completed.
+Our policy is to retain personal health information records for seven (7) years after the referral facilitated by Medical Confidence is made or after use of the information has been completed.
 However, Medical Confidence will maintain records in accordance with any minimum retention period that is established by law.

 How does Medical Confidence dispose of PHI?